 • What Are Reverb Pedals (Guitar Effects) & How Do They Work?

-True synth pedals are actually designed as synths with built-in oscillators that are simply controlled by an inputed guitar or bass signal.
+True synth pedals are actually designed as synths with built-in oscillators that are controlled by an inputted guitar or bass signal.

 However, some pedals are awarded the “synth” description if they simply sound like a synth.
 Pitch-shifting (particularly octave stacking) can turn a normal guitar signal into a synth-like audio signal.
 Combining that with other effects and filters can produce a sound that is more closely related to a synthesizer than a guitar.

 The Electro-Harmonix POG2 (link to check the price on Amazon) is an example of such a pedal.